rstam/specifications/source/sessions/driver-sessions.rst

 consistent reads, retriable writes, or transactions).

-This specification also discusses how drivers participate in distributing the cluster time throughout a sharded cluster, a process known as "gossipping the cluster time".
+This specification also discusses how drivers participate in distributing the cluster time throughout a cluster, a process known as "gossipping the cluster time".
 While gossipping the cluster time is somewhat orthogonal to sessions, any driver that implements sessions MUST also implement gossipping the cluster time, so it is included in this specification.